Cheddar Gorge: Geology

 The gorge is susceptible to flooding.
-In the Chew Stoke flood of 1968, the flow of water washed large boulders down the gorge, damaging the cafe and entrance to Gough's Cave and washing away cars.
-In the cave itself the flooding lasted for three days.
-In 2012 the B3135, the road through the gorge, was closed for several weeks following damage to the road surface during extensive flooding.
+In the Chew Stoke flood of 1968, the flow of water washed large boulders down the gorge, damaging the café, the entrance to Gough's Cave and washing away cars.
+In the cave itself, the flooding lasted for three days.
+In 2012 the B3135 road through Cheddar Gorge was closed for several weeks following damage to the road surface as a result of extensive flooding.

 Ownership

 The south side of the gorge is owned and administered by the Marquess of Bath's Longleat Estate.
 The cliffs on the north side of the gorge are owned by The National Trust.
 Every year, both of the gorge's owners contribute funds towards the clearance of scrub, bush and trees from the area.

-Most of the commercial visitor activity in the gorge is on the Longleat-owned south side, including access to the two main commercial show caves and the visitor centre, which is operated by Longleat-owned company Cheddar Gorge and Caves Ltd under director Hugh Cornwell.
+Most of the commercial visitor activity in the gorge is on the Longleat-owned south side, including access to the two main commercial show caves and the visitor centre, which is operated by Longleat-owned company Cheddar Gorge and Caves Ltd..
 Because visitors to the show caves have decreased from 400,000 a year in the 1980s to 150,000 in 2013, Ceawlin Thynn, Viscount Weymouth, who runs the Longleat estate on behalf of the family trust, proposed the installation of a 600 m 18-gondola cable car at an estimated cost of £10m, which would take visitors from the entrance area to the caves directly to the top of the southside cliffs.
 The National Trust opposed the proposed development, stating that it would spoil the view and cheapen the experience, creating a "fairground ride" that would make the area feel more like an amusement park.
 Planning permission was planned in Spring 2014, which would have meant that operations would start in Spring 2016.
 In 2015 the financial feasibility was still being investigated.